 Important Dates for the Mulant family

 This web page shows only a small excerpt of our Mulant research.
 Another 53 words (4 lines of text) covering the years 1729, 1660 and 1720 are included under the topic Early Mulant History in all our PDF Extended History products and printed products wherever possible.

 Mulant Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Mulant that are preserved in archival documents are Mullan, Mullen, Mullin, Mullens, Mullins, O'Mullen, O'Mullan, O'Mullin, McMullen and many more.

 Early Notables of the Mulant family (pre 1700)

 Notable among the family name at this time was Allan Mullen, M.D., (born c.
 1660), one of the most eminent Irish anatomists; Dr. James Mullen, self educated doctor; Rev. John McMullen, Bishop...
-Another 31 words (2 lines of text) are included under the topic Early Mulant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mulant family